surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/9efd7408868fc3755257f26138885e2ca684e1d0/images/New_version5/UD_Visualization_Types&Settings_Image4.png)
   <b><font color = "Black"> Image 4</b>

-- **Polar Area :** On selecting the checkbox polar area, it enables the polar view for each dimensions in pie chart.
+- <b>Polar Area :</b> On selecting the checkbox polar area, it enables the polar view for each dimensions in pie chart.

--  **Donut :** chart are equal to pie chart.
+-  <b>Donut :</b> chart are equal to pie chart.
 They show relationships of parts to a whole.
 - Select checkbox to enable Donut view.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/3ba1953c960af32db0af345fbb40776d222ee54e/images/New_version5/UD_Visualization_Types&Settings_Image5.png)
-**Image 5**
+  <b><font color = "Black"> Image 5</b>

 ## Radar chart

  Radar charts are a great way to compare members of a dimension in a function of several metrics.

-**Example:** when you want to buy a Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, hard drive etc.
+<b>Example:</b> when you want to buy a Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, hard drive etc.

- **4.** Choose chart type **Radar** from drop down list.
+ <b>4.</b> Choose chart type <b>Radar</b> from drop down list.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/751eed2fc28d82c24e883a2d567d5f389919b172/images/New_version5/UD_Visualization_Types&Settings_Image6.png)
-**Image 6**
+  <b><font color = "Black"> Image 6</b>

-- **Points :** on selecting the checkbox it enables pointers for the data range in line chart.
+- <b>Points :</b> on selecting the checkbox it enables pointers for the data range in line chart.

-- **Point style :** will specify how the data points will appear on chart. below are the following options are available.
+- <b>Point style :</b> will specify how the data points will appear on chart. below are the following options are available.
   - Circle
   - Triangle
   - Rectangle